yaybu/touchdown/docs/framework.rst

                 if not vpc.resource_id:
                     return None

-                if self.key in self.object:
                 return {
                     "Filters": [
-                            {'Name': 'route-table-id', 'Values': [self.object[self.key]]}
-                        ]
-                    }

-                return {
-                    "Filters": [
                         {'Name': 'tag:Name', 'Values': [self.resource.name]},
                         {'Name': 'vpc-id':, 'Values': vpc.resource_id}
                     ],
                 }

-        This example also highlights that you can use different filters depending on how much data you have collected.
-After a :class:`~touchdown.aws.vpc.RouteTable` has just been created but before it has been named the first will work, but the second won't - it doesn't have a name until we apply the tags.

         If get_describe_filters returns ``None`` it signals that the resource can't exist yet.
 In this case, if a :class:`~touchdown.aws.vpc.VPC`